istankovic/cargo-book/src/03-02-manifest.md

 If your project is an executable, name the main source file `src/main.rs`.
 If it is a library, name the main source file `src/lib.rs`.

 Cargo will also treat any files located in `src/bin/*.rs` as executables.
+If your executable consists of more than just one source file, you might also use a directory inside `src/bin` containing a `main.rs` file which will be treated as an executable with a name of the parent directory.
+Do note, however, once you add a `[[bin]]` section ([see below](#configuring-a-target)), Cargo will no longer automatically build files located in `src/bin/*.rs`.
+Instead you must create a `[[bin]]` section for each file you want to build.

 Your project can optionally contain folders named `examples`, `tests`, and `benches`, which Cargo will treat as containing examples,